FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

 +----------------+-----------------------------------------+----------------------------------------------------------------------------+

-The frontend form handling of the property types file and image are not yet implemented, due to a missing implementation in extbase.
+The front-end form handling of the property types file and image are not yet implemented, due to a missing implementation in extbase.
 You have to implement the upload handling yourself!
 The property select list has no configuration options in the modeler yet.
 You have to add the items list in the TCA configuration.